ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

     ```prompt
     Let's extend this interface to display the current board position as
     Forsyth-Edwards Notation (FEN).
 This should take the form of a text
-    input box below the chess board with the current FEN string of the board
+    input box below the chessboard with the current FEN string of the board
     position that gets updated as pieces are moved on the board.
     ```